 I attach bull-point briefing on the key messages and defensive lines to take for the publication of the Hume-Adams text.
 This updates and expands the contingency briefing provided on 1 November.
-Also included are Q and A material on the detail of the statement, and lines to take on the 10 October text passed to us by John Hume, to be used in the event of Sinn Fein publishing this text.
+Also included are lines to take on the 10 October text passed to us by John Hume, to be used in the event of Sinn Fein publishing this text.